dgunawan/product-delivery-ingredients/index.md

 > if your organisation doesn’t like **truth and honesty**, they won’t like Agile
 * Follow the [12-factor](https://12factor.net/) app techniques.
 * Understand [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html)
-> Build quality and security in
+> Bake-in quality and security into your products

-> You build it, you run it; you break it, you fix it
+> You build it, you run it; You break it, you fix it

 ### UX
 * Make sure the UX is an integral part of your team